chmanie/opel/README.md

 While opel is running, all requests to http://localhost:8090 and sub-routes are mapped to the given endpoint.
 Appropriate CORS Headers are set for all origins.

+You can also specify some custom headers using a json file via the -h option (great for authorization headers).

 ### Install

 ```